Updated on Mar 16, 2022

 The same goes for podcasting.
 When all of these activities revolve around your computer, it would only make sense to invest in a quality computer mic (USB) as opposed to investing in studio microphones.
 We're fortunate enough to live in a time where those two categories are almost becoming synonymous.

 In fact, one of the major downsides we find in <$200 condenser microphones is the level of self-noise paired with the high sensitivity (Read about Why Microphone Sensitivity Matters).
-And when you're using these microphones at home, you're probably not going to be sitting in a soundproofed room, and condensers are designed to pick up a lot of noise.
-For this single reason, I often suggest people who are only using their microphone for singing, if your budget is under $200, go with dynamic microphones instead.
+And when you're using these microphones at home, you'll probably not be sitting in a soundproofed room, and condensers are designed to pick up a lot of noise.
+For this reason, I often suggest people who use their microphones only for singing; if your budget is under $200, go with dynamic microphones instead.

-Fortunately, the designers behind the more popular USB Microphone brands have taken this all into consideration, and frequently offer the ability to change the directional pattern of the capsule.
-This essentially lets you block noise coming in from the sides of the microphone that it's not needed on.
-While it's not a perfect solution, it is a hell of a band-aid, and offers massive flexibility.
+Fortunately, the designers behind the more popular USB Microphone brands have taken this all into consideration and frequently offer the ability to change the directional pattern of the capsule.
+This essentially lets you block the noise coming in from the sides of the microphone that it's not needed on.
+While it's not a perfect solution, it is a hell of a band-aid and offers massive flexibility.

-The versatility offered by some of the more popular USB Microphones gives you the flexibility to turn your gaming mic into an interview mic, and even a 360-degree conference room microphone!
-And on top of all that, it's becoming more and more frequent that we see high-end components built into these microphones, and the series release of "pro editions" and other alike, it gives you the potential to reach studio-level quality, depending on how high you can stretch your budget.
+The versatility offered by some of the more popular USB Microphones gives you the flexibility to turn your gaming mic into an interview mic and even a 360-degree conference room microphone!
+And on top of all that, it's becoming more and more frequent that we see high-end components built into these microphones, and the series release of "pro editions" and others alike, gives you the potential to reach studio-level quality, depending on how high you can stretch your budget.

 The Pros